vireboll/EnglishClasses/index.md

 4. **Volunteering**: If you are motivated to live a valuable growing experience, volunteering in community, charity, a non-profit or activist group can help you to open your life perspective while you are working in something significant to you.

-5. **Hit the road**: Go for your trip of dreams.
+5. **Hit the road**: Go for the trip of your dreams.
 Participate in a program abroad, pick a destination based on your intended career, or pick a place based on your main motivations.

 6. **Learn a new language**: Go for an immersive travel experience or if you can't travel, meet with foreign people.
 Learn about their cultures, characters, and differences.
-In a globalized world, idioms are the key to success in any field of work.
+In a globalized world, languages are the key to success in any field of work.

 7. **Time for a break**: Until now, you have been following the rules, maybe it has been a stressful period, and you need a break to recharge your motivation.
 Don't be afraid about deciding never to go back to education.
 This statement is a misconception because, according to the American Gap Association, students who took a Gap Year did return to college within a year.